 The Suitcase

 A replica suitcase is available for classes to borrow for up to three weeks.
-It is designed to put primary documents and artifacts connected to someone who went through the Holocaust, into the hands of students.
-They are then encouraged to examine, describe, and analyze the items as a means to investigate issues of discrimination, segregation, hiding, and resistance, as well as the aftermath of war and immigration.
-Learning is supported by student information cards and teacher guides.
-Recommended for elementary school classes, grade 4 and up.
-This program is offered free of charge.
+It is designed to provide students with primary documents and artifacts connected to someone who experienced the Holocaust.
+Students are encouraged to examine, describe, and analyze these items as a way to explore issues such as discrimination, segregation, hiding, resistance, the aftermath of war, and immigration.
+Learning is supported with students information cards and teacher guides.
+This program is recommended for elementary school classes, grade 4 and up, and is offered free of charge.

 Yad Vashem Programs